menisadi/spotify-vs-lastfm/writing/final.md

 Bubble-Sort distance, based on the idea behind the famous [sorting algorithm](https://en.wikipedia.org/wiki/Bubble_sort), measures how many adjacent swaps you’d need to align the two orders.
 For me this feels more appropriate for comparison which deals mainly with ranking.
 Note that as there are songs which appear on one lists only, we can't get them by merely swapping, so I added a step on which we concatenated the missing songs to the end of the lists, one might argue that this isn't the perfect way of doing this but it was the most straight forward for me.
-After digging a bit online I realized that this metric have another name: Kendall Tau Distance.
+After digging a bit online I realized that this metric has another name: Kendall Tau Distance.
 [Kendall Tau is Bubble-Sort Distance normalized](https://en.wikipedia.org/wiki/Kendall_tau_distance).
-I then also realized that this distance have a 'correlation cousin': The Kendall Tau Correlation Coefficient, [which can be calculated by using a different normalization factor](https://en.wikipedia.org/wiki/Kendall_tau_distance#Comparison_to_Kendall_tau_rank_correlation_coefficient).
+I then also realized that this distance has a 'correlation cousin': The Kendall Tau Correlation Coefficient, [which can be calculated by using a different normalization factor](https://en.wikipedia.org/wiki/Kendall_tau_distance#Comparison_to_Kendall_tau_rank_correlation_coefficient).
 Kendall Tau Correlation here is -0.089, almost neutral but slightly negative.
 The normalized bubble-sort distance is 0.521.
 So even if you only let yourself swap neighbors, you’d be doing about half the possible swaps to get alignment, still a messy reorder.